JahnelGroup/flogger/README.md

 You can expand an object before it gets added to the MDC by setting `expand=true` in the annotations.

-This will add the object's field values and method values (only methods that take 0 parameters) to the MDC intead of calling `.toString()` on the object.
+This will add the object's field values and method return values (only methods that take 0 parameters) to the MDC instead of calling `.toString()` on the object.

+By default, every field and method on the object will be added to the MDC.
+This can be customized similar to Lombok's `@EqualsAndHashCode`.

+To exclude a field, annotate it with `@BindFields.Exclude`.
+To exclude a method, annotate it with `@BindMethods.Exclude`.

+You can specify exactly which fields are to be added to the MDC by annotating the object's class with `@BindFields(onlyExplicityIncluded=true)` and then each field with `@BindFields.Include`.
+This works the same for methods using `@BindMethods` and `@BindMethods.Include`.

+The key in the MDC for expanded fields can be customized by the `value` field on both `@BindFields.Include` and `@BindMethods.Include`.

 #### Example